sumanmukherjee03/practice-and-katas/k8s/CKA/rollout.README.md

 ```
 kubectl set image deployment/webapp-deployment nginx=nginx:1.9.1 --record
 ```
-This also causes a rolling update but the process is dirty.
+This also causes a rolling update but the process is dirty because this change wont be captured in the manifest file which can be version copntrolled.

 During deployment kubernetes maintains 2 replicasets, one original and a new one.
 As pods are created in the new replicaset, pods are also simultaneously terminated in the old replicaset.
 To undo a deployment if something went wrong